countriesdb/examples/README.md

 ## Working locally

 1. `cd examples/<stack>/<scenario>`
 2. Follow the README inside that scenario.
-Some HTML demos require a simple `npx serve .` or environment variables before loading the page, while others can be opened directly in a browser.
 3. For `esm/`, `commonjs/`, and `vite` projects, run `npm install` and follow the `npm run ...` instructions documented in the scenario README.

 ## About this repository